Hello, people in my computer

 I got new speakers for my room recently, so now I can listen to my CDs with better left/right distribution while I'm lying on my bed.
 It's not exactly 'surround sound', but it's better than before.
 I'm not sure exactly what I'm going to do with my other CD player (keep it, move it, give it away).
 It doesn't have a line out, so I don't think I can connect it to the speakers.
 We'll see what happens there.

 Aside from that, I don't have much of a music update.
 Deezer released my music of the year summary, but it's only accurate for the last few months, so my top artist and album is Faetooth's Labyrinthine.
 Great album, by the way!
-Wish I could get a CD, but shipping is crazy expensive from the US at the moment.
+I've just bought a CD on Bandcamp Friday, even though shipping from the US is super expensive right now.

 FILM & TELEVISION